-Springfield, Illinois is the third and current capital of the State of Illinois and the home of President Abraham Lincoln.
-It is the sixth most populous city in the state, boasting a population of just over 117,000 people and its economy is driven primarily by tourism and politics.
+Springfield, Illinois, is the third and current capital of the State of Illinois and the home of President Abraham Lincoln.
+It is the sixth most populous city in the state, boasting a population of just over 117,000 people, and its economy is driven primarily by tourism and politics.
 Tourists come from afar to visit the numerous historical sites located throughout the city and to learn more about the operations of the current state government.
-President Barack Obama announced his candidacy for President of the United States in Springfield and used the city’s capital as the backdrop when announcing Joe Biden as his presidential running mate.
+President Barack Obama announced his candidacy for President of the United States in the city and used the city's capital as the backdrop when announcing Joe Biden as his presidential running mate.

-Rosenfeld Injury Lawyers LLC is deeply committed to protecting the rights of those who have been abused and neglected in Springfield nursing homes.
-Our firm is experienced in litigating Illinois nursing home cases across the state and can help provide you with the answers you deserve following an episode-- or series of mishaps at a Springfield nursing home.
-We invite you to contact our office for a free case review and an explanation of your legal rights in your situation.Springfield Senior Living
+Rosenfeld Injury Lawyers LLC is deeply committed to protecting the rights of those who have been abused and neglected in central Illinois nursing facilities.
+Our personal injury law firm is experienced in litigating Illinois nursing neglect cases across the state.
+It can help provide you with the answers you deserve following an episode, or series of mishaps at a Sangamon County nursing home facility.
+We invite all family members to contact our office for a free case review and legal advice.
+Let us explain our legal services in your situation and the warning signs that your loved one might be the victim of home neglect.Central Illinois Senior Living

 525 South Martin Luther King Drive